thomasbelliott/516-1/README.md

 strings of text on a character-by-character level, how to extract characters from strings, how to concatenate strings, and how to convert characters to their ASCII codes and back.

+**Broader impact:** The concepts you will master through this small project are used, explicitly or implicitly, in all text processing applications.

 **Programming concepts:** for-loop, string, character, ASCII code, modular arithmetic.